ihmcrobotics/ihmc-video-codecs/README.md

-# Java wrapper for common video encoding format
+# IHMC Java Video Codecs

-This library enables the use of common video encoding formats used at IHMC in Java.
-Native code is bridged using SWIG.
+This library provides Java support for the following video formats
+- MP4 (Based on JCodec)
+- MJPEG (libJPEG-Turbo)
+- H264 (OpenH264)

+Native code is used for the actual encoding and decoding of the video formats.
+Only video support is provided for now.

+H264 support is provided using OpenH264.
+A downloader for the OpenH264 library is included, and will prompt the user to accept the license.
+This means all royalities for the H264 codec are taken care off by Cisco.

 ## Philosophy